 - The number of times that a page has been visited

-- The number of times that a page has been visted over a certain period of time (such as 100 visits in the past week)
+- The number of times that a page has been visited over a certain period of time (such as 100 visits in the past week)

 - Any number of different ways to measure how frequently a document has been visited

-These counts might be filtered to remove visits such as from robots or automated agents or by people affiliated with a page, since those might not be considered to represent an objective usage of the page.
+These counts might be filtered to remove visits from robots or automated agents, or people affiliated with a page since those might not be considered to represent an objective usage of the page.
 (That would likely rule out visitors that someone might send from a service like Mechanical Turk as well.)

-In addition, some factors involving the nature of the visits might also be considered, such as assigning a weighting factor based upon the geographic source for the visit.
+In addition, some factors involving the nature of the visits might also be considered, such as assigning a weighting factor based upon the geographic source for a visit.
 So, for example, a visit from Germany might count twice as much as a visit from Antarctica.
 Other types of information about the visit might also provide different weights to the visitor frequency score, such as the browser used to visit the site or other information about a user.
-Unfortunately, the patent doesn’t provide much in the way of details about these other types of user information.
+Unfortunately, the patent doesn’t provide many details about these other types of user information.

 Number of Users

-Very similar to the frequency of visits above, but focusing upon the number of visitors rather than visits, calculated in a number of ways:
+Very similar to the frequency of visits above, but focusing upon the number of visitors rather than visits, calculated in several ways: